nasearle/FSND-P5_Linux-Server-Configuration-Project/README.md

 attackers, and has monitoring software installed.

 ### Using the Application:
 Go to the URL above in a webbrowser.
-Logging in (button at the top right corner of the front page) with either a Google+ or Facebook account will allow you to create and edit Restaurants and Menu Items.
+Log in (button at the top right corner of the front page) with either a Google+ or Facebook account to create and edit Restaurants and Menu Items.
 By default, the first account you log in with will be able to edit the sample restaurants and menu items.
 After this initial login, only the creator of a restaurant will be able to edit it.

 ### Installed Software and Configuration Changes:
 1. Created .ssh directory in root home and added public key to authorized_keys file in .ssh